Georgedurban/KonicaMinoltaFrontend/README.md

 We love clean code, oop and solid.
 See how you test your code will be a plus.
 You have one week to complete the challenge

-When you complete the challenge you have to zip the project and send it to this email account: mailTo:development@konicaminolta.es
+When you complete the challenge you have to zip the project and send it to this email account: <a href="mailto:development@konicaminolta.es">Development</a>
 Please in the subject of the mail send also your full name: example: Konica spain - frontend - Your Name and first surname